ErenKarakaya01/RealtimeChatApp-MERN/README.md

 ## Instructions
 `npm i`
 `npm run dev`

 ---

 ## Overview of My Submission

 Hi, I'm Eren and I study at Eskisehir Technical University as a Computer Science 2. grade student.
 I made a realtime chat app called SprinkaiChat with MERN Stack.
 I made this site to improve my coding skills.
 I used MongoDB technologies and MongoDB Atlas.
-To use my app just create an acount, join a room and chat with other people!
+To use my app just create an acount, log in, join a room and chat with other people!

 ---